 a = 257 b = 257 print(a is b) #=> False

-Note: Running the preceding examples of interning in an IDE, such as PyCharm, will give different results since these interning rules may be overridden depending on the IDE.
+Note that running the preceding examples of interning in an IDE, such as PyCharm, will give different results since these interning rules may be overridden depending on the IDE.
 To achieve the results that are shown in these examples, the command line was used.

 Form feed characters used for indentation have an unspecified effect on the character count used to determine the scope of a block.